Read our Co-CEO’s take on compensation trends — featured in WSJ.

 • Sales quota attainment: How close (or far) to reaching sales quota.

-Sales compensation dashboards arm leaders with information that lets them monitor progress towards commissions and other incentives in the compensation program, empowering them to make informed decisions about compensation plans and the overall sales strategy.
-In addition, sales reps and managers get real-time views into performance and attainment.
-All in all, it's an excellent way for teams to visualize results in an easy-to-access format!
+Sales compensation dashboards arm leaders with information that lets them monitor progress towards commissions and other incentives in the compensation program, empowering them to make informed decisions about commission earnings and the overall sales strategy.

 Why are sales compensation dashboards important?

-Other than visibility and transparency (both huge!), compensation dashboards are essential to:
+Other than visibility and transparency (both huge), compensation dashboards are essential to:

-Gain trust and accountability: When compensation dashboards are visible to all in the sales organization (as well as the C-suite), an inherent openness and confidence come along.
-There is no hiding when you can see where everyone sits with sales and compensation — in real-time.
-All are accountable.
+When compensation dashboards are visible to all in the sales organization (as well as the C-suite), an inherent openness and confidence come along.

 I love that it's clear to understand and doesn't confuse me when I look at the commissions for the month.
 It's great to have a graph view as well as a list of the different opportunities but also insights on the quota attainment and quarterly bonus. — Lucia B., Strategic Account Manager